-Tracy Moore, Delta, Colorado, March 6 .-- We are very thankful that we now have a house in which to worship.
+Tracy Moore, Delta, Colorado, March 6.-We are very thankful that we now have a house in which to worship.
 The Lord has blessed our efforts to obtain one, for without Him, we can do nothing.
 The young brethren are beginning to take more interest in the church work now, and we are glad to see them do so.
 We received the new song books, and I believe we will like them fine, but we need help to learn the new songs.
 We hope you will be with us again some day, Bro.
 King, to help us out.
 Pray for us, brethren.

 John Thomson, 2738 179th.
 St., Lansing, Ill.
 March 15.-My daughter and I have just returned from a visit with the faithful church in McAlester, Okla., where we enjoyed hearing Bro.
 King preach the last sermon of his meeting there, and I think it did us good.
 We enjoyed the hospitality in the home of Bro.
 Lee Williams.
-We conbers in this part, we would like to get in touch with them, or if passing this way they will find a welcome in our home.
-We hope to see you, Bro.
-King, at Sulphur, Okla. in July.

-tinue our efforts among the colored in this part.
+We continue our efforts among the colored in this part.
 I believe much good could be done, if we were able to support Bro.
 Canfield in the work here.
 If any are interested in this good work, please write me or Bro.
 Canfield what you can do.